Note: all Amazon links include our affilite tag. Please use these to support the site!

 HG101 Holiday Special 2014

 A collection of articles published as a limited edition as a thanks to all Patreon donors in 2014.
-Includes 114 pages, covered games include assorted Taito and Namco arcade titles, a few recent Shin Megami Tensei games, and a sneak preview of the upcoming Sega Arcade Classics Vol. 2.
+Includes 114 pages, covered games include assorted Taito and Namco arcade titles, a few recent Shin Megami Tensei games, and a sneak preview of the (then)-upcoming Sega Arcade Classics Vol. 2.
+No longer in print but available as a PDF for Patreon donors.

 Books by HG101 Contributors